-I am an Addingham based printmaker working mainly through the medium of reduction lino printing.
-I enjoy the essentially ‘primitive’ character, craft skill and historical continuity bound up in the process of block printmaking; the intellectual and technical exercise of manipulating the original image to exploit the potential of the medium – and its serendipitous nature.
-By limiting the editions of my work I allow myself time to experiment within the process itself, sometimes on a print by print basis.
+I really enjoy the essentially “primitive” character, craft skill and historical continuity bound up in this type of printmaking; the intellectual and technical exercise of manipulating the original image to exploit the potential of the medium.
+By limiting the editions of my work, I have time to experiment within the process itself, sometimes on a print by print basis.
 The good thing is that it is a slow, deliberate process, the bad thing is that it is almost impossible undo a mistake!

 Mike is an active member of both ILKLEY ARTS and CRAVEN ARTS and the WEST YORKSHIRE PRINT WORKSHOP